pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 For cars and motorbikes, distances are computed with [openrouteservice](https://openrouteservice.org/dev/#/api-docs/directions) with the `profile='driving-car'`.

 For other modes of transport (airplane, ferry, train, bus), the distances between the locations as the crow flies are computed with the [haversine formula](https://github.com/pledge4future/co2calculator/blob/ffc12ec577cb18bf7c67b628ff7d9d79ffeef25b/co2calculator/distances.py#L20).
 Then, different detour coefficients or constants are applied.
-With the `roundtrip`-options, users can define if their trip is a roundtrip in which case the distance will be doubled.
+With the `roundtrip` option, users can define if their trip is a roundtrip in which case the distance will be doubled.

 #### Detour